 The following YouTube video shows how to configure TotalMix to use loopback, but unfortunately the video stops short of actually showing how to work with the routed audio.
 Read on and I will tell you the rest of the story.
 It is quick and easy!

 The following diagram shows the important signal paths for this setup.

 As shown in the video, set up an unused TotalMix output which will be sent to OBS Studio.
 Let’s use the AES output for that.
 The steps are:

-Open the AES tools (click on the little wrench icon) and enable loopback, like this:
+Open the AES output channel settings (click on the little wrench icon) and enable loopback, like this: